 PO Box 56

 First Floor, Dunedin Hosptial

 Great King Street

-Alternatively, the Health Sciences Medical Education Group website has information and news on medical education at Otago.
+The Health Sciences Medical Education Unit website also has information and news on medical education at the University of Otago.